The Washington Post quotes Managing Partner Alan Lescht in recent article, “How congress plays by different rules on sexual harassment and misconduct.

 Sexual harassment can occur between two colleagues or between a colleague and a superior.
 In either case, it is illegal.

-It is advisable for victims to speak to an attorney who handles workplace sexual harassment cases.
+It is advisable for victims to speak to an attorney who handles workplace harassment cases.
 Victims should learn about their rights, legal options, and options for seeking compensation.